fabric/fabric/doc/site/user_guide.md

 The format of the .fabric file is very simple.
 The file is line-oriented and every line is evaluated based on these three rules:

-* Lines that are empty appart from white spaces, are ignored.
+* Lines that are empty apart from white spaces, are ignored.
 * Lines that begin with a hash `#` character, are ignored.
 * Otherwise, the line must contain a variable name, followed by an equal sign and then some text for the value - both name and value will be stripped of